maryam246/Django/README.md

 # MVT (Model View Template)
-- MVT issoftware design pattern
+- MVT is software design pattern
 - Collection of 3 imp components MVT
 - **Model(Database)**: Model is going to act as the interface of your data.(any data to store, work with database handle all the data base)
 - **View(functions)**: is the user interface--what you see in your browser you render a website.